-Debt Service Fund - Accounts for debt service requirements to retire certain capital improvement revenue bonds which were used to finance the construction of District infrastructure improvements and finance certain additional improvements.
+Debt Service Fund - Accounts for debt service requirements to retire certain special assessment refunding bonds which were used to finance the construction of District infrastructure improvements and finance certain additional improvements.
 The bond series is secured by a pledge of debt service special assessment revenues in any fiscal year related to the improvements.
 A lien is placed on all benefited land in relationship to the debt outstanding.

-Capital Projects Fund - The Capital Project Fund accounts for construction of infrastructure improvements within the boundaries of the district.
+Capital Projects Fund - The Capital Project Fund accounts for the construction of infrastructure improvements within the boundaries of the District.